bobbygondola/Backend/README.md

-# Attention
+# Attention *Docs to access the API*

-# Hello, this is the backend for IOS and Web
 # Made by Robert Gondola
-# + Docs!
-- for questions email me!
+- for questions email me! - RobertGondolaUsA@gmail.com
 - This back-end was made with Node.js, JavaScript, Express and Jest

 ## WELCOME!

-___
-___

-## This is the back-end for the BetterProfessor App!
+### This is the Back-End for the BetterProfessor App!
-___

-## The "required field data" of the docs contains crucial instructions and holds IMPORTANT informaton needed to create/update/delete data.
+### The "required field data" of the docs contains crucial instructions and holds IMPORTANT informaton needed to create/update/delete data.
 Read Carefully.
----

 # Keynotes